blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

   > **Notecarrier CX v1.3 label errata.** The MOSI and MISO silkscreen labels are swapped on v1.3 hardware.
 If SPI reads return garbage, swap the MOSI/MISO connections and retry.
 See the [Notecarrier CX v1.3 datasheet](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/) for the authoritative pin table.

 - MAX31855K breakout `CS` → `D10` on the Notecarrier CX header (any digital I/O works; D10 is the firmware default).
-- MAX31855K breakout `TC+` and `TC-` → corresponding positive and negative wires of the K-type thermocouple probe. **Polarity note:** ANSI/US K-type convention uses yellow for the positive lead; IEC 60584-3 uses green for K-type positive.
+- MAX31855K breakout `TC+` and `TC-` → corresponding positive and negative wires of the K-type thermocouple probe. **Polarity Note:** ANSI/US K-type convention uses yellow for the positive lead; IEC 60584-3 uses green for K-type positive.
 Consult your probe's lead color or connector marking — do not assume from a generalized color table.

 **Antenna (mandatory for metal-cabinet installations):**